 Another advantage is that you won’t have to pack in your food and gear.
 In fact, you’ll have a crew of Grand Canyon experts cooking, cleaning and setting up camp.
 What better way to experience camping at the bottom of Grand Canyon?

-Want to learn more about backcountry hiking and river trips in Grand Canyon?
+Learn more about backcountry hiking and river trips in Grand Canyon!

 Order Grand Canyon: The Complete Guide